hyperbrew/bolt-uxp/readme_dev.md

 Are removed if the variable doesn't match the framework (e.g. React, Vue, Svelte), app (e.g. PhotoShop, InDesign, etc.), or feature (e.g. Hybrid) selected.

 _Note: Swap `VARIABLE` with the variable name (e.g. `// BOLT_REACT_ONLY`, `// BOLT_PHXS_ONLY`, etc.)_

+For more info on how templating works, refer to the Meta Bolt respository: [meta-bolt](https://github.com/hyperbrew/meta-bolt)

 ## How to publish changes: